Prathameshv07/Plagiaism-Detection-using-ML-Project/aws-beast-for-nginx-and-gunicorn.md

 ```
 Tada!
 Our application is up!

-### Note: Now configuring more than 1 URL (too many) in your website then you might have to explicilty define every url in the nginx/etc/nginx/sites-available/default OR /etc/nginx/nginx.conf later in this section.
+### Note: Now configuring more than 1 URL in your website then you might have to explicilty define every url in the nginx/etc/nginx/sites-available/default OR /etc/nginx/nginx.conf later in this section.

 ```bash
 server {